A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Problem of Differential Ascertainment in Case-Control Studies

 \section{The Problem of Differential Ascertainment in Case-Control Studies}

 In case-control studies, one wants to understand the association between some risk factor and a rare outcome.
-The odds of a risk factor is compared among cases (subjects with the outcome) vs. controls (subjects without the outcome).
+The odds of a risk factor are compared among cases (subjects with the outcome) vs. controls (subjects without the outcome).
 When it is possible to get a complete count of the cases or to obtain a random sample of the cases, then estimating the prevalence of the risk factor among the cases is straightforward.
 But for some settings, it is not possible to get a complete count or take a random sample of the cases.
 This problem does not arise strictly in case-control studies, but in any situation in which one wants to count the number of individuals that belong to a certain group.
 In such circumstances we say that we are in the presence of \textit{imperfect ascertainment}.
-It can happen in a multitude of different contexts, for example when counting the number of addicts from certain drugs \citep{dhmsa95}, of civilians that died during a war \citep{bbsda99} or of people that suffer from diabetes \citep{iwg95}.
+It can happen in a multitude of different contexts, for example when counting the number of people addicted to a certain drug \citep{dhmsa95}, civilians that died during a war \citep{bbsda99, pgb14} or people that suffer from diabetes \citep{iwg95}.
 A further complication might arise if the group of people under consideration is divided into two subpopulations, according to a variable.
-It such cases, the ascertainment can be not only imperfect, but possibly easier in one of these two subpopulations, and harder in the other.
-One can think, for example, that there is a threshold on the variable age under which it is easier to ascertain if a person is a drug addict, or that gender is a relevant factor in the ascertainment of civilian deaths and of individuals suffering from diabetes.
+In such cases, the ascertainment can be not only imperfect, but possibly easier in one of these two subpopulations, and harder in the other.
+For example, one can think that there is a threshold on the variable age under which it is easier to ascertain if a person is a drug addict, or that gender is a relevant factor in the ascertainment of civilian deaths or of individuals suffering from diabetes.
 In practical terms, this means that the ratio of the observed counts in the two subpopulations is different from the real underlying ratio.
 Here we say that we are in the presence of \textit{differential ascertainment}, a situation that is harder to detect than simple imperfect ascertainment.